rickdtc/whatsdetta/README.md

 ## Installing
-Whatsdetta's codebase is fully made out of python and gangsta now!

-### Win 10/11 Precompiled
+Whatsdetta's codebase is... uhh 👽

+### How to install?

+Help us in alpha testing this

-* Go to latest `release` and then download the latest `release.zip`
+* Go to the `apk-releases` channel in our [discord server](https://discord.gg/BT99aVqSV4)
-* Run the program with all the dependency files with it

-### Win 10/11 Source code
+* Download and install the apk when we make our first apk available

+### The experience

+We have packaged the experience as a python code, this is how you can check it out from this source repo!

 * Install it as zip/git clone it
 * install dependencies
 * Open `main.py`
 * Run as normal

-### Mobile
-* Check out [Vendetta](https://github.com/vendetta-mod/Vendetta)!
-A fanmade fork of this repository

 ## Dependencies
 * pypiwin32